 Popular in the U.K. during the mid-19th century, this concoction is thought to have originated from the Royal Navy.

 1-2 dashes of Angostura (I often substitute cranberry bitters, or Peychaud’s)

 Stir over ice and strain into a small chilled cocktail glass (a large shot glass works too).
 Twist a lemon peel over the top to release the oils, then toss it.

 Earthy and herbal, this is perhaps the oldest cocktail in America.

-2 ounces rye whiskey (Old Overholt, Sazerac Rye, Russell’s Reserve 6 Year.)
+2 oz rye whiskey (Old Overholt, Sazerac Rye, Russell’s Reserve 6 Year.)

-¼ ounce Demerara syrup (2 parts Demerara sugar to 1 part boiling water stirred until fully dissolved.)
+¼ oz Demerara syrup (2 parts Demerara sugar to 1 part boiling water stirred until fully dissolved.)

 3 dashes Peychaud’s Bitters (I usually add a dash of Angostura as well.)